Memories of Church Fenton....

 Number 19 Fighter Squadron consisted of about ten Hawker Hunter fighter jets, half-a-dozen aging Gloucester Meteors and one two-seater de Havilland Vampire twin-boom jet for training.
 Powered by the Rolls-Royce Avon engine the Hawker Hunter reaching speeds of 700 mph had entered service only two years earlier in July 1954 as the RAF’s standard single-seater fighter.
 My job as a servicing recorder was to maintain minute -to-minute information on the status of each aircraft using Hollerith cards – a sort of early computer.
 Shortly before my arrival in autumn 1956, 263 Squadron with their Gloster Meteors had been merged with 19 Squadron.
 The twin-engined Meteors (affectionately knick-named ‘meat-boxes’ by both air- and ground-crew) were inherited from 72 Squadron which had been combined with 19 Squadron.
 The Meteors on 19 Squadron were 2-seater variants with with long, black, glass-fibre nose-cone extensions housing radar used by the navigator for night flying.

-a station band asking for volunteers who could play an instrument.
+musicians for a station band asking for volunteers who could

 mention was that they meant to establish a brass

-don’t have a bass but you can play the euphonium instead.’
-I didn’t
+‘We don’t have a bass but you can play the euphonium

-mention I played a string bass in a jazz group.
+instead.’
+I didn’t mention I played a string bass in a jazz group.
 But no matter!
-One of the ‘perks’
+One of the

-of being in the band was that we were given time-off to join other musicians
+‘perks’ of being in the band was that we were given time-off to

 Returning to camp on a 48-hour pass from Sheffield Midland Railway Station I would be joined by a motley band of airmen and forty-five minutes later we would be pulling into the station to the familiar call, ‘Chu...ur...ch Fenton, Chu...ur...ch Fenton Station’.
 The winter of 1957-58 was particularly cold.
 One night on my return to camp it was snowing hard and the way back to camp was blocked by deep snowdrifts.
 One of our party was a chap built like a rugby prop – 6 foot 6 inches tall and weighing 15 or 16 stone.
 (He was so big he carried a special chit from the MO so that he could get double helpings in the canteen to cope with his equally enormous appetite.)
 Hanging on to his RAF great-coat tails, five or six fellow travellers were literally pulled through the blizzard and deepening snow through the village until we reached the camp gates.